ontop/ontop-website/community/README.md

 ## Active Core Team Members

-The development of Ontop is guided by an international team, some of whom have chosen to be featured below.
+The development of Ontop is guided by an international team.

 ## Core Team Emeriti